This post may contain affiliate links. For more information, see our full disclosure here.

 Data polling: USB 2.0 vs USB 3.0

-The only reason USB 3.0 audio interfaces provide better performance is because of the way they handle data polling.
-In other words, that should reduce your audio latency by a few ticks.
+The only advantage the USB 3.0 protocol has that provides better performance is the way it handles data polling.
+That alone should reduce your audio latency by a few ticks.

 What’s the problem with USB 2.0 audio interfaces though?

 NOTHING.
 However, the biggest disadvantage with USB 2.0 audio interfaces is the fact that the computer needs to ask the audio interface if it has any new data to report.
 Some refer to this as “pinging”.

 Think of it like hitting “refresh” on your browser.